JensBender/loan-default-prediction/README-hf-hub.md

 ---

 ## License
-The model pipeline is licensed under the [Apache-2.0 License](https://huggingface.co/JensBender/loan-default-prediction-pipeline/resolve/main/LICENSE).
-The project's source code is available on [GitHub](https://github.com/JensBender/loan-default-prediction) under the [MIT License](https://github.com/JensBender/loan-default-prediction/blob/main/LICENSE).
-The web app is hosted on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app) under the MIT License.
+The model pipeline is licensed under [Apache-2.0](LICENSE).
+The source code of this project, hosted on [GitHub](https://github.com/JensBender/loan-default-prediction), and the web app hosted on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app), are licensed under the MIT License.

 ---